-Step 2: The other is a brief description (i.e. 20 to 30 words) articulating which NWAC state triggers an action that constitutes what must be done to return the asset to like-new condition.
+We also need to articulate, with a brief description (i.e. 20 to 30 words) the action to be triggered for those NWAC states and what must be done to return the asset to like-new condition.

-Here’s an example of this for a CBM type task:
+Here’s an example of this for a C-Task (CBM):

 Visually inspect the condition of the hydraulic hose for signs of blistering, cracks, leakage or other physical damage.
 When visible cracks are found, Maintenance Mechanic replaces hose H1004.b as per SOP #MT501-1(a) at next available downturn.
 Repair time = 30 mins.
 Spare hose (SAE 100R2 Type AT) needed.